 You will be assigned a liaison to assist your campaign throughout the election cycle once your committee is registered with the CFB.
 Your liaison is trained to answer questions about compliance and C‑SMART and will be one of your campaign’s most valuable resources.
 Your liaison will also remind you of important deadlines and filing requirements.

-- Set up an NYC Votes Contribute account
+- Set up a Contribute account

 Request Getting Started information